contrapunctus-1/TheatreScript/README.md

 # TheatreScript
-A markup language for theatre (drama) scripts, inspired by [Fountain](https://fountain.io) and [Markdown](https://daringfireball.net/projects/markdown/)
+A markup language for theatre scripts, inspired by [Fountain](https://fountain.io) and [Markdown](https://daringfireball.net/projects/markdown/)

 ## Goals
 (in decreasing order of priority)
+1. Make it easy for non-technical users to learn, read, edit, and write
-1. Don't look like markup (like Fountain and Markdown, unlike LaTeX) - be printable as-is
+   1. Don't look like markup - be printable as-is (like Fountain/Markdown, unlike LaTeX)
+   2. Minimize syntax and semantic edge cases
+   3. Minimize user effort as well as editing software requirements
 2. Support non-Latin scripts (e.g. Devanagari) and non-English languages
-3. Minimize user effort and editing software requirements
-4. Design syntax to be forgiving of the writer's errors
+3. Design syntax to be forgiving of the writer's errors
    * scripts can be long and subtle errors can be difficult to spot

 ## Advantages